dshattuck/microstack/README.md

 -i <arguments>                 TIFF filenames
 -o output_hdf5                 output hdf5 file

-optional arguments:
+optional settings:
---license                      show the license information and quit -n image_name                  image path in hdf5 file [default: stack] -c compression_level           level for gzip (0=none; 9=maximum) [default: 0]
+--license                      show the license information -b                             buffer writes (faster, uses more memory) -n image_name                  image path in hdf5 file [default: stack] -c chunk_size                  size of chunks  [default: 32] -z compression_level           level for gzip (0=none; 9=maximum) [default: 0]
 ```

-Currently, microstack is set to use 32x32x32 chunks and store the images in the output file in the location `/stack`.
-The data path can be changed with the `-n` option.
+By default, `microstack` will store the images in the output file in the location `/stack`; the data path can be changed with the `-n` option.

+`microstack` is set to use `32x32x32` chunks; this can be adjusted with `-c`.

+Using buffering will read multiple tiffs before writing to the hdf5 file and is recommended.
+This will speed up the stacking, but will use more memory.

+Using compression will greatly reduce read/write speeds for large files.

 ## Building